khattakdev/minimalcommit/README.md

 The list of options is limited to only **nine types**.
 This is done on purpose to keep the list as short as possible to avoid confusion.
 The more options you have, the more confusing it will be.

 ## Types
-Following are the nine types of commits.
+Following are the nine types of commits.ss
 - `✨ feat` to be used for a new feature
 - `🐛 fix` to be used for bug fixes
 - `💥 break` to be used for breaking changes